llmrb/llm/README.md

-  prompt.system "Your task is to answer all user queries" prompt.user ["Tell me about this URL", URI(url)] prompt.user ["Tell me about this PDF", File.open("handbook.pdf", "rb")] prompt.user "Is the URL and PDF similar to each other?" end
+  prompt.system "Your task is to answer all user queries" prompt.user ["Tell me about this URL", URI(url)] prompt.user ["Tell me about this PDF", File.open("handbook.pdf", "rb")] prompt.user "Are the URL and PDF similar to each other?" end

 # At this point, we execute a single request